Un.Sol.ics.ited : Uninvited, not asked for, or done voluntarily. We have all had our share of unsolicited advice. I got some at the beach.

-I have a 4 mos old puppy.
+I had a puppy.
+1 year has gone by since then and he is much bigger now.
 He is not a covid dog, impulse buy or time passer.
+We waited 2 years for him.
 He was bred for and will be a therapy dog – correction…

 Macintosh is MY therapy dog.
 I don’t often actually admit that detail.
 But that is the honest truth.
 He helps me, when I cannot help me.
 There is still a stigma about needing help, even if it’s an animal.
 People are not always compassionate.
 I… I have not always been compassionate.
 In fact at times I was downright terrible towards people who were struggling.
 I learned – how can one give compassion, when they cannot even have compassion towards themselves.
 It is hard to see past your own front door to help others, when you are too afraid to open it.

-Yesterday at the beach, a beautiful lady came up to me and asked if I got my dog from a certain breeder.
+At the beach, a beautiful lady came up to me and asked if I got my dog from a certain breeder.
 After all there are not many Irish setters around our area.
 I said yes.
 She then proceeded to tell me how she grooms and shows dogs for that particular breeder.
-I said “wow that is pretty cool – fancy seeing you at the same beach…” She then gave me a 3 min lecture me on my choice of harness, and how it “could be” detrimental to the growth of my dog.
+I said “wow that is pretty cool – fancy seeing you at the same beach…” She then gave me a 3 min lecture me on my choice of harness, and how it “could be” detrimental to the growth of my dog, how I should really educate myself…etc.

 The power of words … Her words hung on me like a heavy wet towel.
 I felt every voice inside my head rise up.
 Pointing out every flaw and fault in my parenting and puppy rearing.
 Instead of having a great day with my kids at the beach all of a sudden I just wanted to crawl inside the nearest shell and cry.
 I walked quietly back to my site… Trying to hold back tears.